Review<Web>: Embeds ‘ANY’ Flash widget in WordPress.com using the incredible Vodpod.

 Please be reminded that WordPress.com prohibits any form of advertisement that will generate revenue for the blogger and has been known to unhesitatingly remove any blog hosted on its site that infringes its non-advertisement policy.
-So for those who wish to place advertisement will want to use paid WordPress hosting service instead of WordPress.com.
+So for those who wish to serve advertisement using widget will want to use paid WordPress hosting service instead of WordPress.com.

 Although the review focuses on WordPress.com, the free blogging service, it also applies to those paid WordPress hosting service as well.